In Kyrgyzstan

 Pyramid-dolina

-Batken: At an altitude of 5510 m a. s. l. near Gerevshin - the camp has been host to several international climbing expeditions.
+Batken: At an altitude of 5,510m near Gerevshin lies a camp which has been host to several international climbing expeditions.

 Sol Unkur Caves